defaultroute0/VCF-Operations-For-Networks/README.md

 ```

 #### Throttling Calls - HTTP 429 Errors
-Depending on vRNI platform utilisation and deployed size, you may see a `429 Too Many Requests` error.
+Depending on vRNI platform utilisation and deployed size, yoou may see a `429 Too Many Requests` error.
 This is the platfrom appliance rejecting API calls that exceed its current ability to process.

 Solve this by modifying the `application_backups.py` file to sleep longer (for 1 second) between API calls.